Rank One Hilbert Geometries

 \subsection{Examples of Hilbert geometries.}

-The projective ball $\Om_d$ in $\RP$ is the simplest example of a divisible strictly convex Hilbert geometry.
-It is isometric to $\Hb^d$ and $\Aut(\Om_d)={\rm PO}(d,1).$ There are plenty of examples of divisible strictly convex Hilbert geometries that are not isometric to $\Hb^d$: in dimension 4, there is a construction due to Benoist \cite[Proposition 3.1]{B2006} while Kapovich constructed examples in all dimensions above 4 \cite{kapovich2007}.
+The projective open ball $\Om_d:=\{ [x_1:\dots:x_d:1 | \sum_{i=1}^d x_i^2 < 1\}$ in $\RP$ is the simplest example of a divisible strictly convex Hilbert geometry.
+In fact $\Om_d$ with its Hilbert metric is isometric to $\Hb^d$ and is well-known as the Beltrami Klein model of the real hyperbolic space.
+Moreover $\Aut(\Om_d)={\rm PO}(d,1).$ There are several examples of divisible strictly convex Hilbert geometries that are not isometric to $\Hb^d$: in dimension 4, there is a construction due to Benoist \cite[Proposition 3.1]{B2006} while Kapovich constructed examples in all dimensions above 4 \cite{kapovich2007}.

-The standard $d$-simplex $T_d:=\Pb \big( \bigoplus_{i=1}^{d+1} \Rb^+ e_i \big)$ in $\RP$ is the simplest example of a non-strictly convex divisible Hilbert geometry.
-Note that $(T_d,\dist_{T_d})$ is quasi-isometric to $\Rb^{d}.$ Symmetric domains of real rank at least two are another source of examples \cite{benoist_cd_survey, Z2019}.
-They are real projective analogues of higher rank Riemannian symmetric spaces of non-positive curvature.
-An example is $\Pos_d$ ($d \geq 3$), the set of positive-definite real symmetric $d \times d$ matrices of unit trace.
-It is a properly convex domain in $\Rb^{d(d+1)/2}$ and is a projective model for the symmetric space of $\SL_d(\Rb)$.